Almond and Raisin Oatmeal Cookies have a crunchy exterior with soft interior and loaded with plump raisins, almond slices, and oats.

 Almond and Raisin Oatmeal Cookies is my solution for eating cookies without having a guilty conscience.
 These oatmeal cookies have loads of oats, raisins, and almond slices with a lovely hint of cinnamon powder.
 Crunchy around the edges and soft in the center.
 All of these components create irresistibly oatmeal cookies.

 Are Eating Oatmeal Cookies Healthy?

 The great thing about oatmeal cookies is on how easy and versatile it is.
 You can add certain ingredients like dried fruits and nuts to improve the nutrition of your oatmeal cookie if you make them from scratch.
 For this recipe, I use raisins and almonds for the additions.
-Raisins may be tiny in size, but they are packed with a nutrition and usually added to high-energy food supplements.
-Meanwhile, almonds are rich in healthy fats, antioxidants, vitamins, and minerals, and more importantly they are great for preventing heart diseases, improving bone health, and strengthening the immune system.
+Raisins may be tiny in size, but they are packed with nutrition and usually added to high-energy food supplements.
+Meanwhile, almonds are rich in healthy fats, antioxidants, vitamins, and minerals, and more importantly, they are great for preventing heart diseases, improving bone health, and strengthening the immune system.

 Tips on Making Almond and Raisin Oatmeal Cookies